Essex Police: Force Intelligence Bureau

 The role of the Force Intelligence Bureau (FIB) is to assist criminal investigation across the county by bringing together local intelligence from different divisions and out of the police area.
 The FIB collects information on dangerous sex offenders and those criminals whose activities span more than one area of Essex or across counties.
 They also analyse trends and links between crimes, so that they can use the right people and the right methods in the right places to prevent crime, this has been discontinued and now has been banned in the area.

 Stolen Vehicle Section

 The Stolen Vehicle Section of the Force Intelligence Bureau was formed around 1964 to lend assistance and support to police officers in dealing with motor vehicle crime.
 One of the main functions of the section is the examination and identification of suspect vehicles, plant and other equipment, both by thermal and chemical etching of erased and hidden serial and identification numbers.

 After examination, all vehicles identified as stolen by the unit carry a 'Polexam' tamperproof marker.
 This is placed on a number of locations on the examined vehicle and a marker created on the Police National Computer to indicate that it has been subject of a previous police examination.

 The unit were responsible for the implementation of the "decoy vehicle" programme.
 They are also involved in vehicle crime analysis and attend warrants and briefings where vehicle crime is suspected or known.

-Field Intelligence Officers

-Area desk Field Intelligence Officers (FIO) are assigned to particular areas of Essex or to liaison with Customs and with other divisions of Essex Police, such as the Drugs and Serious Crime Squad.
-FIOs are responsible for gathering intelligence on crimes committed in several areas or across area boundaries, so that patterns in these crimes can be analysed.

-Criminal Intelligence Analysts

-The role of the Criminal Intelligence Analyst is to use all the available information on criminal activity in Essex to assess trends which can be seen now and predict what might happen in the future.
-The results of this analysis are then passed on to those responsible for making decisions about allocating resources.

-Analysts bring together all the information so that they can look for areas where they need more information or focus on particular lines of enquiry.